manuelapop/question-answer/README.md

 - Your interactive block implementation should live in the [`/client`](/client) directory, an app skeleton has been provided in the directory
 - The beginnings of a REST API lives in [`/server`](/server/src/) and is reachable at http://localhost:5001
   - The REST API currently only returns the parent `knowledgeCheckBlock` with no questions, answers, or media tied to it.
+- When we evaluate your submission, we will use the existing steps outlined in this [README](#getting-started) to run it.

 ### Getting started